Purely Inseparable ring extensions: Preliminaries

 We review some relevant properties of finitely generated projective modules and the modules of homomorphisms, with a particular view toward finite ring extensions $A\subset C$, where $C$ is a projective $A$-module.
 We begin with a well-known characterization of finite projective modules.

-\begin{proposition}[\cite{Bourbaki}, II, \S 5.2, Theorem 1 and Corollary 2] Let $A$ be a ring and let $M$ be a finitely generated $A$-module.
+\begin{proposition}[{\cite[II, \S 5.2, Theorem 1 and Corollary 2]{Bourbaki} }] Let $A$ be a ring and let $M$ be a finitely generated $A$-module.
 Then the following conditions are equivalent: \begin{enumerate} \item $M$ is a projective $A$-module. \item $M$ is a flat $A$-module of finite presentation. \item There are $f_1,\ldots,f_r\in A$ generating the unit ideal such that $M_{f_i}$ is a free $A_{f_i}$-module for all $i$. \end{enumerate} Moreover, in this situation, if $\p\subset A$ is a prime ideal and $t_1,\ldots,t_n\in M_\p$ form a basis for $M_\p$ over $A_\p$ then there exists $f\in A\setminus \p$ such that $t_1,\ldots,t_n$ form a basis for $M_f$ over $A_f$. \end{proposition}

 Most of the results that follow are easy consequences of the above characterization of finite projective modules.
 Nevertheless, we sometimes include references or proofs to ease the reading.
-In the first result we recall that the notion of finite projective module is preserved under base extension and faithfully flat descent. \begin{proposition}[\cite{Bourbaki}, \S 3.7, Proposition 12] Let $M$ be a finite $A$-module and let $A\to A'$ be a ring extension.
+In the first result we recall that the notion of finite projective module is preserved under base extension and faithfully flat descent.

+\begin{proposition}[{\cite[I, \S 3.6, Proposition 12]{Bourbaki}}] Let $M$ be a finite $A$-module and let $A\to A'$ be a ring extension.
 Let $M':=A'\otimes_A M$. \begin{enumerate} \item If $M$ is projective $A$-module, then $M'$ is a projective $A'$-module. \item If $M'$ is a projective $A'$-module and $A\to A'$ is faithfully flat then $M$ is a projective $A$-module. \end{enumerate} \end{proposition} \begin{proposition} Let $A\subset B$ be a ring extension and let $M$ be a $B$-module.
 If $B$ is a finite projective $A$-module and $M$ is a finite projective $B$-module, then $M$ is a finite projective $A$-module. \end{proposition} \begin{proof} By hypothesis, $M$ is isomorphic as $B$-module to a $B$-direct summand of $B^m$ for some $m$, and $B$ is isomorphic as $A$-module to an $A$-direct summand of $A^n$ for some $n$.
 Therefore, $M$ isomorphic as $A$-module to an $A$-direct summand of $A^{mn}$.
 So $M$ is a finite projective $A$-module. \end{proof}